MickeyBrow/mina/README.md

     The second section will be what im calling "Connect".
 This would be like a dating app but for content creators to link up for collabs.
 The second could be a tinder clone until I am able to think of something more creative for it.

     Another section would have to be a profile section that allows for the content creator to customize their profile for the connect part.
-Basically just allowing for the user to upload a profile picture, add a bio, and their location that they want to look at for the connect.
+Basically just allowing for the user to upload a profile picture, add a bio, and their location that they want to look at for the connect.\

+- March 6 2023 \
+    Trying to set up a realtime database to the app.
+This would allow for me to get the current users data using the uid that is passed in the URL.
+The intial step is to try and get the users name, email, and uid to be saved in the DB when ever their account is made on the register page.

+    For some reason the DB is not saving the users data when creating the account.
+Need to look at a tutorial or something to see how other people implement the DB.